udnie/dots/README.md

 ## Changes
 **September 2021:**
 **Runs on Linux.**
-I wanted to see what it would take and the answer was very little effort but no plans to make it a habit.
+I wanted to see what it would take and the answer was very little effort once I got all the players in place but no plans to make it a habit.
 I used VirtualBox, as recommended by Martin Fitzpatrick as the VM of choice.
 After downloading and installing Ubuntu I gradually came to realize that no matter how many more times I downloaded and installed PyQt it was going to land in the python3.8 directory.
 So I ran Dots in python3.8 with no problems other than not having vsc display dots full size and having to use the control key in place of the Mac command key.
 Done.

 See **keys.pdf** for the current key assignments and hopefully some clarity.
 I added a **45 degree** toggle to pathMaker and changed the **half path** function to evenly distribute the new points.
 It looks better that way, uses less data though it may alter the path slightly.
 In dropCanvas, selecting screen objects will now be outlined by an actually visible lime green boundingRect.
 Lastly, I posted a remake of the last video I created in DotsJavaFx, **Tableau 2018**, recreated now in DotsQt as **Tableau 2021**, which was sort of the idea and why I spent the last two years writing in PyQt.
 I've included the code for wings